How to Apply for Financial Aid

 Financial Aid Award Notices

-Once the Financial Aid Office has received all requested financial aid paperwork, aid eligibility will be determined and students will be mailed a paper Financial Aid Award Notice.
+Once the Financial Aid Office has received all requested financial aid paperwork, aid eligibility will be determined and students will be mailed a paper Financial Aid Award Notice (also called your SUNY Smart Track Award Letter).
 This notice will show both the aid being offered by the College and estimates of aid that should be received from outside agencies.
 Notices of award are prepared on a rolling basis beginning in March.
 If awards change, students will be sent an e-mail notification and asked to login to WebAdvisor to view revised awards.
-New students that do not know their WebAdvisor user id or password, should click on the Guest Menu to access the What's My User id and What's My Password options.
+New students that do not know their WebAdvisor user ID or password, should click on the Guest Menu to access the What's My User ID and What's My Password options.